plone/training/theming/theme-package-2.rst

        />

 If we want to go advanced, we can create a doormat like footer.
-Therefor, we first have to select the *footer*, *site actions* and *colophon* (which are the default portlets available in the footer) and move them into place:
+Therefore, we first have to select the *footer*, *site actions* and *colophon* (which are the default portlets available in the footer) and move them into place:

 .. code-block:: xml